The Role of a Preventive Cardiologist in Managing the Diabetic Patient

 - Holman RR, Bethel MA, Mentz RJ, et al. Effects of once-weekly exenatide on cardiovascular outcomes in type 2 diabetes.
 N Engl J Med 2017;377:1228-39.

-Keywords: Blood Glucose, Incretins, Glucagon, Diabetes Mellitus, Type 2, Diabetes Mellitus, Gliclazide, Insulin, Hemoglobin A, Glycosylated, Cause of Death, Cardiovascular Diseases, Blood Pressure, Glucose, Glyburide, Gastric Emptying, Lipids, Risk Factors, Glucagon-Like Peptides, Glucosides, Benzhydryl Compounds, Peptides, Drug Combinations, Metformin, Perindopril, Hyperglycemia, Myocardial Infarction, Heart Failure, Injections, Subcutaneous, Stroke, Obesity, Risk Reduction Behavior, Amputation, Lower Extremity, Diuresis, Metabolic Syndrome X
+Keywords: Blood Glucose, Incretins, Glucagon, Diabetes Mellitus, Type 2, Diabetes Mellitus, Gliclazide, Insulin, Glycated Hemoglobin A, Cause of Death, Cardiovascular Diseases, Blood Pressure, Glucose, Glyburide, Gastric Emptying, Lipids, Risk Factors, Glucagon-Like Peptides, Glucosides, Benzhydryl Compounds, Peptides, Drug Combinations, Metformin, Perindopril, Hyperglycemia, Myocardial Infarction, Heart Failure, Injections, Subcutaneous, Stroke, Obesity, Risk Reduction Behavior, Amputation, Lower Extremity, Diuresis, Metabolic Syndrome

 < Back to Listings